Skip to content

 Unit

 Defines the unit of the type (e.g. V, mA, Bar, etc.).
-This string is free selectable and just serves the client to display the data appropriately.
+This string is freely selectable and just serves the client to display the data appropriately.

 ScaleMode